GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 ## Resource Server

-I am assuing that Python and pip is installed on this server.
+I am assuming that Python and pip is installed on this server.
 Install Flask and pyOpenSSL

 ```
 # pip install flask